 We’ll share how others are organising their programmes and applying the Exonar methodology to deliver a prioritised plan for discovery and analysis that can be put into action quickly.

 Data will be one of your primary concerns.
-The legal and operational requirements that GDPR places on companies are wide-ranging and will impact everything from the people employed by the organisation, through to policies, processes and technology.
+The legal and operational requirements that GDPR places on companies are wide-ranging and impact everything from the people employed by the organisation, through to policies, processes and technology.
 GDPR is clear that individuals have a series of rights when it comes to how their data is collected, stored, used and disposed of by organisations.
-This means not only do business leaders have a lot to consider in making sure their organisation is ready to fulfil their GDPR obligations, but that if they don’t understand where their data is, they won’t be able to comply.
+This means not only do business leaders have a lot to consider in making sure their organisation is able to fulfil their GDPR obligations, but that if they don’t understand where their data is, they won’t be able to comply.

 The price is high for non-compliance

 The large financial penalties of non-compliance have been frequently reported.
 However, the risk is far greater than one fine.
 With GDPR allowing individuals to take class actions against organisations that mistreat their data, any organisation that is subject to a data leak / hacking incident can expect to receive individual lawsuits which will not only increase the financial loss, but also consume vast amounts of time in settling individual litigation.